-The same day the Commission filed its complaint, the Court entered an order appointing Burton W. Wiand as Receiver for Defendants and Relief Defendants (the "Order Appointing Receiver").
+The same day the Commission filed its complaint, the Court entered an order appointing Burton W. Wiand as Receiver for the Investment Managers and Relief Defendants (the "Order Appointing Receiver").
 (See generally Order Appointing Receiver (Doc.
 8).)

-On January 21, 2009, on the SEC's motion, the Court entered (i) an Order of Preliminary Injunction and Other Relief as to Defendants Scoop Capital and Scoop Management and all Relief Defendants (Doc.
+Also on that same day, on the SEC's motion, the Court entered (i) an Order of Preliminary Injunction and Other Relief as to the Investment Managers and all Relief Defendants (Doc.
 7) and (ii) a Temporary Restraining Order and Other Emergency Relief as to Nadel (the "TRO") (Doc.
 9).
 Among other things, these orders enjoined the Defendants and Relief Defendants from further violations of federal securities laws and froze their assets.
 On February 3, 2009, the Court entered an Order of Preliminary Injunction and Other Relief as to Nadel (the "February 3 Preliminary Injunction") (Doc.
 29), the terms of which are essentially identical to those of the TRO.3

 On January 27, 2009, on the Receiver's motion, the Court entered an order expanding the scope of the receivership and appointing the Receiver as receiver also over the Venice Jet Center, LLC, and Tradewind, LLC.
 (See Order, Jan.
 27, 2009 (Doc.
 17).)
 On February 11, 2009, on the Receiver's motion, the Court entered an order expanding the scope of the receivership and appointing the Receiver as receiver also over Laurel Mountain Preserve, LLC; Laurel Preserve, LLC; the Marguerite J. Nadel Revocable Trust UAD 8/2/07; and the Laurel Mountain Preserve Homeowners Association, Inc. (See Order, Feb.
-11, 2009) (Doc.
+11, 2009 (Doc.
 44).)
-On March 9, 2009, on the Receiver's motion, the Court entered an order expanding the scope of the receivership and appointing the Receiver as receiver also over the Guy-Nadel Foundation, Inc. (See Order, March 9, 2009 (Doc.
-8).)
-On March 17, 2009, on the Receiver's motion, the Court entered an order expanding the scope of the receivership and appointing the Receiver as receiver also over Lime Avenue Enterprises, LLC, and A Victorian Garden Florist.
+On March 9, 2009, on the Receiver's motion, the Court entered an order expanding the scope of the receivership and appointing the Receiver's motion, the Court entered an order expanding the scope of the receivership and appointing the Receiver's motion, the Court entered an order expanding the scope of the receivership and appointing the Receiver's motion, the Court entered an order expanding the scope of the receivership and appointing the Receiver as receiver also over the Guy-Nadel Foundation, Inc. (See Order, March 9, 2009 (Doc.
+68).)
+On March 17, 2009, on the Receiver's motion, the Court entered an order expanding the scope of the receivership and appointing the scope of the receivership and appointing the Receiver's motion, the Court entered an order expanding the scope of the receivership and appointing the scope of the receivership and appointing the Receiver's motion, the Court entered an order expanding the scope of the receivership and appointing the Receiver's motion, the Court entered an order expanding the scope of the receivership and appointing the Receiver as receiver also over Lime Avenue Enterprises, LLC, and A Victorian Garden Florist.
 (See Amended Order, March 17, 2009 (Doc.
 81).)

-Pursuant to the Order Appointing Receiver, the Receiver has the duty and authority to: "administer and manage the business affairs, funds, assets, choses in action and any other
+Pursuant to the Order Appointing Receiver, the Receiver has the duty and authority to: "administer and manage the business affairs, funds, assets, choses in action and any other property of the Defendants and Relief Defendants; marshal and safeguard all of the assets of

-3 Both the TRO and the February 3 Preliminary Injunction required Nadel to make a sworn accounting to the Court and the Commission of all funds received by him from any of the defendants or relief defendants and a sworn identification of all accounts in which he has an interest or has the power or right to exercise control.
+3 Both the TRO and the February 3 Preliminary Injunction required Nadel to make a sworn accounting to the Court and the Commission of all funds received by him from any of the Defendants or Relief Defendants and a sworn identification of all accounts in which he has an interest or has the power or right to exercise control.
 (Docs.
 9, 29.)
-In response to these Orders, Nadel submitted a letter asserting his Fifth Amendment right against selfincrimination and refused to provide this information.
+In response to these Orders, on March 31, 2009, Nadel submitted a letter asserting his Fifth Amendment right against self-incrimination and refused to provide this information.
+(Doc.
+102.)